-APPROVED:

-PORT of KENNEWICK BOARD of COMMISSIONERS
+APPROVED: PORT of KENNEWICK BOARD of COMMISSIONERS

-DocuSigned by:

-Skip Novakovich

--0E53A30E1C8E442...

 Skip Novakovich, President

-DocuSigned by:

-Kenneth Hohenberg

 Kenneth Hohenberg, Vice President

-DocuSigned by:

-Thomas Moak

--- A35176A2D2CD413...

 Thomas Moak, Secretary

 Smaller, well-designed units

 One of the most common mistakes by architects or builders new to the urban housing market is trying to force suburban unit types and sizes into urban contexts and housing types.
 The starting point for Missing Middle Housing needs to be smaller-unit sizes; the challenge is to create small spaces that are well designed, comfortable, and usable.
 As an added benefit, smaller-unit sizes can help developers keep their costs down, improving the pro-forma performance of a project, while keeping the housing available to a larger group of buyers or renters at a lower price point.